Long-term memory: Episodic memory

-Episodic memory refers to memory for specific events in time, as well as supporting their formation and retrieval.
-Some examples of episodic memory would be remembering someone's name and what happened at your last interaction with each other.
-Experiments conducted by Spaniol and colleagues indicated that older adults have worse episodic memories than younger adults because episodic memory requires context dependent memory.
+Episodic memory allows individuals to remember specific facts and events that happened to them personally, making them easier to recall by binding them to the time and place they occurred.
+This makes the memory stand out, in contrast to semantic memory which is more general.
+Experiments conducted by Spaniol and colleagues indicated that older adults have worse episodic memories than younger adults because episodic memory uses context dependent memory.
 It is said that episodic memories are not as detailed or accurate as people grow older in age.
 Some people may begin to have issues with identification or presentation related things as they age.
 They may not be able to recall things from their memory or have as good of a storage for details as they may have been able to do in the past.

+Recent studies have found that the medial temporal lobe (MTL), which involves the hippocampus, perirhinal cortex, entorhinal cortex, and parahippocampal cortex, is important in the encoding of and retrieval of episodic memories.
+The hippocampus is where memories are first encoded into the brain, and evidence shows that damage to the hippocampus prevents new memories from being formed.

+Another part of the brain involved in episodic memory encoding and retrieval is the neocortex and neocortical structures.
+Studies have shown that, when actively encoding new memories, there is activity shown in the neocortical networks in the prefrontal cortex.

-The Hippocampus is responsible for the functions of episodic memory and research suggests that the use of exercise can be effective in improving brain functions such as the episodic memory.
-According to Damien Moore and Paul D. Loprinzi, episodic memory can be improved using long-term potentiation, which is when synapses are made to be more durable with exercise.
+When it comes to improving episodic memory, according to Damien Moore and Paul D. Loprinzi, episodic memory can be improved using long-term potentiation.
+This is when synapses are made to be more durable with exercise.
 The durability and healthiness of the synapses will in time be able to pick up more connections with neurons and eventually help with episodic memory.
 Mnemonic training has also been proven to be effective with the sharpening of episodic memory.
 These trainings include things like the alphabet, music, numerical systems, and other learning systems.
 Studies by Shuyuan Chen and Zhihui Cai have shown that mnemonic training has shown to be able to improve episodic memory long term.